mpailab/pylext/README.md

 ```python
 new_token(x, peg_expr)
 ```
-New auxilliary lexer rules may be defined by command:
+New auxiliary lexer rules may be defined by command:
 ```python
 new_lexer_rule(x, peg_expr)
 ```